 Not only are cruises the safest way to travel because they test onboard, but they have to abide by the regulations of their port cities.

 For example, if you’re going on a Danube River cruise that leaves from Nuremberg, Germany, they’ll abide by Germany’s current rules.
 If you need a negative COVID test and proof of vaccination to arrive in Germany, then the cruise line will likely mention it in your booking information.

 Cruise lines need to abide by the rules and regulations of the port cities.
 They also want their passengers to be able to safely and efficiently get on board.

-Cruise Lines Simplify what Could Otherwise Be a Confusing Process when it Comes to COVID Regulations When You Travel
+Cruise Lines Simplify what Could Otherwise Be a Confusing Process when it Comes to Pandemic Regulations When You Travel

-A lot of people are not traveling internationally right now because of the “red tape” you need to cut through.
-It may be intimidating to simply get the paperwork done to travel to a foreign country!
-Then you need to figure out what is required to get back home.
+Many people weren't traveling internationally during the pandemic because of the “red tape” they needed to cut through.
+It was intimidating to simply get the paperwork done to travel to a foreign country!
+Then figure out what was required to get back home.

 We used to love staying in a country a few days following a cruise, pre-pandemic.
 That way, we could explore on land afterward to see more of the city and its surrounding areas.
-But now, we come back to the United States as soon as the cruise ends.
+But during the months after the pandemic, we come back to the United States as soon as the cruise ended.

 Why?
-Because cruises simplify the logistics of figuring out how to get a COVID test to return to the United States.
-They test onboard.
+Because cruises simplified the logistics of figuring out how to get a COVID test to return to the United States.
+They were testing onboard.

-For example, our last stop on a Danube River cruise with Emerald Cruises was in Budapest, Hungary.
+For example, in the fall of 2021, we took a Danube River cruise with Emerald Cruises.
+Our last stop was in Budapest, Hungary.
 Instead of staying in Hungary afterward, we decided to return to the U.S. the day the cruise ended.
 We were so grateful that Emerald Cruises took away the guesswork of where we could get a COVID test to return home.